« Never sacrifice taste for presentation – unless you’re a food stylist

-A Cordon Bleu Cookery School graduate, Harriet’s culinary skills and experience span a wide spectrum of activities across the food industry, including: food styling, catering, film catering, demonstrating, recipe and product development, food columnist, and blogger.
+A Cordon Bleu graduate, Harriet’s culinary skills and experience span a wide spectrum of activities across the food industry.
+This includes food styling, catering, film catering, demonstrating, recipe & product development, food columnist, and blogger.

 Harriet Harcourt Food Styling & Catering was established in 1987 and quickly developed an extensive range of local and international film, agency, corporate, and private clients.

-As a food stylist, Harriet has worked on high profile international television commercials, feature films and dramas, and stills photography shoots for the commercial and advertising media (see Harriet Harcourt’s clients list).
+As a food stylist, Harriet has worked on high profile international television commercials, feature films and dramas, and stills photography shoots for the commercial and advertising media.